dkz2r/latex-novice-academic-publishing/episodes/07-tables.md

 - The `array` package provides additional functionality for creating tables.
 - The `booktabs` package provides commands for creating horizontal lines in tables.
 - The `\multicolumn` command can be used to merge cells in a table.
+- The `\multirow` command in the `multirow` package can be used to merge rows in a table.

 ::::::::::::::::::::::::::::::::::::::::::::::::